ky-soren/flack-project/README.md

 A simple chatroom app utilizing FlaskSocket and SocketIO.

 Users can:
-  -Create uniquely named chatrooms
+  *Create uniquely named chatrooms
-  -Message each other within the chatrooms
+  *Message each other within the chatrooms
-  -Read up to 100 of the messages sent in each room
+  *Read up to 100 of the messages sent in each room

 # Files